bitcraze/aideck-gap8-examples/examples/other/nanocockpit/README.md

     /bin/bash -c "source /gap_sdk/configs/ai_deck.sh; cd /module/data/; bash"
 ```

-Select the example that you want to build, for example the nanocockpit WiFi-streamer (note that it is important that you start your bash console outside the nanocockpit folder, otherwise the lib files will not be found):
+Select the application that you want to build.
+This folder ships the Wi-Fi streamer (note that it is important that you start your bash console outside the nanocockpit folder, otherwise the lib files will not be found):
 ```sh
 cd nanocockpit-streamer
 ```